kylechinick/MaintenanceManager/README.md

 ## Description

-The MaintenanceMangement app provides factory operations managers with a database tool to track machine and engineer/repair tech statuses for their factory.
+The MaintenanceManager app provides factory operations managers with a database tool to track machine and engineer/repair tech statuses for their factory.

 Users can add machines to the database and assign licensed engineers to that machine as its repair tech.